srijith1996/FSL-SAGE/README.md

-# FSL-SAGE: Federated Split Learning via Smashed Activation Gradient Estimation
+## FSL-SAGE: Accelerating Federated Split Learning via Smashed Activation Gradient Estimation

-## Introduction
+### Introduction
 Our Federated Split Learning (FSL) algorithm cuts down on communication overheads in traditional Split Learning methods by directly estimating server-returned gradients at each client using auxiliary models.
 The auxiliary